wilzbach/storyscript/README.md

 </div>

 ## 👋 Meet Storyscript
 The [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for **Application Storytelling**.
+_Write stories_, not code.
+Develop rapidly.
+Deploy natively to the cloud.
-The age of cloud native, rapid application development.
-Developed passionatly by [@Asyncy](https://github.com/asyncy) on a mission to make development 100x easier.
+Designed with :heart: by [@Asyncy](https://asyncy.com) on a mission to bring application development to the next level.

 ```coffee
 # Applications are stories of data.